Our experienced team can help answer your questions and queries and guide you in the right direction.

 Phone: (09) 968 7241 or 022 012 2075

-My name is Adrienne Belford.
-I grew up in windy Wellington but now live in the heart of South Auckland – Otara.
+Adrienne grew up in windy Wellington but now lives in the heart of South Auckland – Otara.

-I have been a transition coordinator for the trades academy for three years.
-What I love about my job is that I get to see our rangatahi fulfil their potential, achieve their goals as well as pathway them to what will be the start of their career.
+She has been a transition coordinator for the trades academy team since 2017.
+What she loves about the job is seeing MIT rangatahi fulfil their potential, achieve their goals and pathwaying them on to what will be the start of their career.

-Outside of work I am a mum and enjoy watching my son play football every Saturday morning.
+Outside of work Adrienne is a mum and enjoys watching her son play football every Saturday morning.

 Phone: (09) 976 0695 or 022 568 0010

-I was born and raised in the South of France.
-New Zealand became home over 8 years ago after I fell in love with its landscapes and people.
+Claire was born and raised in the South of France.
+New Zealand became her home in 2012 after falling in love with the landscape and people.

-With a background in community work, I love working with youth helping them to identify their professional goals and supporting them in their journey.
+She has a background in community work and loves working with youth to help them identify their professional goals and support them on their journeys.

-Outside of work, I spend a lot of time in the great outdoors, hiking, swimming and camping.
-I am also passionate about health and well-being, natural products, personal development and yoga.
+Outside of work she spends a lot of time in the great outdoors, hiking, swimming and camping.
+She is also passionate about health and wellbeing, natural products, personal development and yoga.

 Phone: (09) 968 7791 or 022 012 1582

-As a transition coordinator, I support our MIT trades academy students while they are studying.
-I love seeing students engaged in our practical learning environment.
+As a transition coordinator, she supports trades academy students while they are studying.
+She loves seeing students engaged in MIT’s practical learning environment.

-Outside of work, I enjoy spending time with family and friends.
+Outside of work, she enjoys spending time with family and friends.

 Phone: (09) 976 0575 or 022 067 5766

-My name is Feiloaki but many know me by Aki.
-I’m a proud Tongan who was born and raised in Otara – home of the brave.
+Feiloaki is known by many as Aki.
+She is a proud Tongan who was born and raised in Otara – the home of the brave.

-I really enjoy my job here at MIT.
-As a transitions coordinator, I am very passionate about helping our tamariki pathway towards their dream job.
+Aki enjoys her job at MIT and as a transitions coordinator she is very passionate about helping tamariki pathways towards their dream job.

-I’m very fortunate to be part of a supportive team who love what we do and strive for nothing but the best.
-What can I say… I love working where the best makers are made.
+She feels fortunate to be a part of a supportive team who love what they do and strive for nothing but the best.

-Outside of work I enjoy spending time with my family and friends, watching anime and doing a bit of photography.
+Outside of work she enjoys spending time with her family and friends, watching anime and doing a bit of photography.

 Phone: (09) 926 7800

-I was born and raised in the North of England near Newcastle.
-I moved to London to teach in Secondary Schools.
-20 years ago, I moved to New Zealand with my two sons and then had our first-generation kiwi, a daughter.
+Gaynor was born and raised in the North of England near Newcastle.
+She moved to London to teach in secondary schools.
+20 years ago, she moved to New Zealand with her two sons and then had her first-generation kiwi, a daughter.

-I taught at Papakura High School for 14 years before coming to MIT as a hospitality lecturer and I am now the Pathways Manager for the MIT trades academy.
+She taught at Papakura High School for 14 years before coming to MIT as a hospitality lecturer and she is now the pathways manager for trades academy.

-Throughout my own education and teaching, vocational education has always been my passion.
-I value education that is exciting and relevant and leads to great career opportunities.
-MIT offers a large range of vocational courses which are hands-on and teach the skills you will need in industry.
+Throughout her own education and teaching, vocational education has always been her passion.
+She values education that is exciting, relevant and leads to great career opportunities.
+MIT offers a large range of vocational courses which are hands-on and teach the skills needed in industry.

 Phone: (09) 976 0512

-My name is Jennifer otherwise known as Jenn.
-As a pathways administrator, I do behind the scenes admin work and am lucky enough to work with a passionate team.
+Jennifer, otherwise known as Jenn, is a pathways administrator.
+In her role Jenn looks after the behind the scenes admin work and she enjoys working with a passionate team.

-Working at MIT and hearing about young people who are thriving and achieving their goals gives me great pleasure and a huge amount of satisfaction.
+Her favourite thing about working at MIT is hearing about young people who are thriving and achieving their goals.

-Outside of work I like to do anything that involves the outdoors, walking, gardening, watching my children play sports and spending time with my family and friends.
+Outside of work she likes to do anything that involves the outdoors, walking, gardening, watching her children play sport and spending time with her family and friends.

 Phone: (09) 980 9621 or 022 568 0072

-My name is Josephine but you can call me Jo or Jojo.
-I am proud to be of Samoan and Maori descent and was born and raised in South Auckland.
+Josephine, also known as Jo or Jojo, is of proud Samoan and Maori descent and was born and raised in South Auckland.

 – Antoine de Saint Exupery.

-Outside of work I enjoy spending time with family and friends, travelling and staying active.
+Outside of work she enjoys spending time with family and friends, travelling and staying active.